Executing SQL in Excel Tool/Template

 • Power Query is smart enough to modify its native query to use the parameter, so it’s not going to pull in the millions of records and then filter after the fact.
 Success!!
 This is the power of Query Folding!

-Why Not Include the Parameter in the SQL Statement?
+Why Can’t You Include the Parameter in the SQL Statement?

-In the SQL statement, logic would lead us to add the store number/SParameter as part of the criteria in the select statement.
-It may seem counter intuitive, but we cannot successfully put the parameter directly into the SQL code/query.
-I have tried several times, but the challenge is that you are combining data sources and at this time, this is not allowed due to the built in security (SParameter portion is local, SQL portion is external).
+In the SQL statement, in most cases we will want add the store number/SParameter as part of the criteria in the select statement.
+It may seem counter intuitive, but we cannot always successfully put the parameter directly into the SQL code/query.
+The challenge is that you are combining data sources and at this time, this is not allowed due to the built in security (SParameter portion is local, SQL portion is external).
+Unfortunately some organizations have policies that disallow this.
+Sometimes it is an Excel version issue.

 I truly hope this post helped you out.
 If so, please feel free to leave a comment below letting me know so, and if you’d like, add what you’d like me to cover in a future post.
 Also, feel free to share this with someone else who may find it useful.